Creating Accessible Handbooks

 - Ensure documents are left aligned, not fully justified or right aligned.

 - Contrast/Text Colour – a dark text on a light background is best and there should be good contrast between the two for example: black on yellow, not red on pink.

-- Try to ensure no information is conveyed by the use of colour alone e.g. most important items are shown in red.
+- Try to ensure no information is conveyed by the use of colour alone e.g. priority items are shown in red.
 If doing this then you should also put the red items in bold.
 This will mean that those with colour blindness can also identify the important items.

 - When using abbreviations and acronyms give them in full on the first occasion they are used, then use the acronym or abbreviation in future occurrences.